deepakricky/pythongss/README.md

 It’s the process of combining the data and methods into a single class and restricting direct access to the data.

+**Module**
+A module is a python file .py that contains functions, classes and variables that can be reused in other programs. import math import random import date time import os

+**Packages:**
+Package is a directory that contains multiple Python modules grouped together to structure code into a hierarchical, organized namespace.

+For example pandas is a package containing many modules.